Seasonality Trading App

 The input filter criteria are as follows:

 1. Select Country: Based on your subscription, you would be offered the selection of the countries from the pull down menu.
-If you subscribe to multiple countries, then you will be able to select one of those countries from the pull-down menu for running the Seasonality application, you can run the application only for one country at a time.
+If you subscribe to multiple countries, then you will be able to select one of those countries from the pull-down menu for running the Seasonality app, you can run the app only for one country at a time.

 3. Price Range: This is an optional parameter.
 If you want to look for Stocks or ETFs only within certain price range, then select the range in these two boxes, the left being the lower range and right box being the higher range.
 As an example, if you want to look for Stocks or ETFs above certain price, then only input the lower range parameter leaving the higher range blank.
 If you want to see for all Stocks or ETFs, then, leave both boxes blank.